Blowout Cards HACKED: Collectors Hit For $100K +

 Credit and debit card users from January – April 20, 2017 could have been impacted.

-A quick browse through a forum thread about the data breach, one collector got hit for $30,000 in fraudulent charges!
+One collector got hit for $30,000 in fraudulent charges!

 The response from Blowout has been weak at best.
 Some are reporting they have discovered fraudulent charges without getting notice from the company.